Associate Teaching Professor

-Kari Gallagher currently serves as a career law clerk to Judge Kenneth Ripple of the United States Court of Appeals for the 7th Circuit.
-During her 17 years of service, Gallagher has assisted in the drafting of more than 175 published opinions, spanning almost every area of federal practice.
+Professor Gallagher’s legal career has included work in the judiciary and in private practice.
+She served as a career law clerk to Judge Kenneth Ripple of the United States Court of Appeals for the 7th Circuit.
+During her almost 25 years of service, she assisted in the drafting of more than 200 published opinions, spanning almost every area of federal practice.

-Gallagher is an active member of St. Pius X Catholic Church and regularly volunteers at St. Pius X School.
-She also serves as a mock trial coach for Trinity School at Greenlawn.
-She has been married to her husband, Jerry, for 25 years, and has three children: Gracie (22), Katie (21), and Declan (9).
+Professor Gallagher is an active member of St. Pius X Catholic Church and serves as a mock trial coach for St. Joseph High School.
+She has been married to her husband, Jerry, for over 30 years, and has three children: Gracie (’16), Katie (’17), and Declan, a high school sophomore.

 - LAW70714, Judicial Externship Instruction